 Many industries have begun to realize the potential of automated material handling systems.
 However, while automated equipment can significantly improve your warehouse productivity, you’ll need to factor in the hefty initial costs and unexpected downtime if a machine breaks down.

-How Are Manual and Automated Handling Systems Different?
+How Are Manual and Material Handling Automation Different?

 The initial cost of a manual handling system is low, and you’ll likely see positive returns on your investment quickly.
 However, because employees will be operating the equipment directly, you’ll need to conduct frequent training sessions to limit workplace injuries and accidents.